seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **MONTAGUE**
 Both by myself and many other friends:
-But he, his own affections’ counsellor,
+But he, his own affections' counsellor,
-Is to himself–I will not say how true–
+Is to himself--I will not say how true--
 But to himself so secret and so close,
 So far from sounding and discovery,
 As is the bud bit with an envious worm,